 You can definitely spend a whole day in Shoreditch, just walking around, getting good food and shopping.
 If you want to spend the rest of the day at the river Thames, it’s only a 20 minute walk along an abandoned hospital and many little shops and you’ll get to the Tower of London.
 If you’re hungry again, you will get a huge plate of Fish&Chips there for only 6 GBP.

 I have a whole weekend – so what’s with Day 2?

 You probably had an amazing day in Shoreditch, fell asleep really quick, tired of all the impressions of your first day.
 So let’s get up in the morning and enjoy some good English breakfast.

 You can get it everywhere around London and the prices differ a lot, although you actually always get the same food.
-If you find a place that take 15 GBP for an English breakfast, keep walking.
+If you find a place that takes 15 GBP for an English breakfast, keep walking.
 You will find one where it will only cost 7 GBP.
 Close to King’s Cross are some fine pubs, like O’Neill’s that offer good breakfast and coffee.

 A very nice place is also The Albert in Westminster.
 Although it is kind of famous, you will definitely get a table if you go there at 9 am in the morning and affordable eggs and sausauges.

 After some yummy breakfast you can make your way to the parks of London and enjoy artists that perform whatever art they do.
 They paint, they sing, they talk.
 Later that day or even earlier you should go to Camden Town.

 Camden is a maze of markets, little stores and bars.
 Sometimes you hear that Camden is not hip anymore, but that is not the case.
 Camden will never die!
 Whatever style your clothes are, you will find some new pieces here.
 Some booths have the same shirts, sweaters and hats and you can just let the owner know that the guy on the other side of the street sells the same shirt for less, so he might go down with the price.